microchip-pic-avr-examples/attiny817-getting-started-with-the-tinyavr-1-series-mplab/README.md

 By using the same clock source as the RTC function, the PIT can request an interrupt or trigger an output event on every nth clock period. n can be selected from {4, 8, 16,..
 32768}.
 Here the Event System will be configured to output events from the PIT.
 The event signals from the PIT has the form of clock signals with periods corresponding to the respective number of the RTC clock periods.
 This application uses the event signal corresponding to 8192 RTC clock periods.
 The event signal from the PIT has a frequency of 32 kHz/8192 = 3.9 Hz (period approximately 250 ms).

-The project from assignment 2 will be reconfigured to add the CCL driver and edit the Event System and RTC driver.
+The project from Assignment 2 will be reconfigured to add the CCL driver and edit the Event System and RTC driver.
 For this application, the peripherals used are:
 - TCA (waveform output WO0 on PB0)
 - PIT (event output)